compoundingeffects/bigpictureschool/applied_science.md

 - Learning about diseases (pure science) helped create vaccines (applied science and technology).

 8. **Scientific method in applied science**: Applied science follows a process similar to regular science, but focuses on solving practical problems:
-- Notice a problem that needs solving
+- Notice a problem that needs solving.
-- Suggest how science might solve it
+- Suggest how science might solve it.
-- Test the idea by building prototypes or running simulations
+- Test the idea by building prototypes or running simulations.
-- Put the solution to use in the real world
+- Put the solution to use in the real world.
-- Keep improving the solution based on how well it works
+- Keep improving the solution based on how well it works.